Lone-Wolfgang/bert-for-japanese-twitter/4-Building-the-Sentiment-Analysis-Dataset/README.md

 <div align="center">
   <img src="images/annotator-agreement.png" alt="Annotator Agreement" width="300">
-  <p><em>The inter-annotator agreement (left) scored an alpha of 0.57.
+  <p><em>The inter-annotator agreement scored an alpha of 0.57.
 The agreement of individual labels was calculated by treating the problem as binary.
-The self-agreement (right) was nearly perfect at 96%, given by repeating over 10% of the total annotations. </em></p>
+The self-agreement was nearly perfect at 96%, given by repeating over 10% of the total annotations. </em></p>
 </div>

 <div align="justify">